mabry1985/jobBot-web-scraper/README.md

 # jobBot

 jobBot is a webscraper, or rather a series of webscrapers, that I built to pull data from a number of job boards.
-My goal was to find a job first and foremost, but I thought it also would be fun to start collecting data about the job market for developers in the Portland Metro area This data will be used to help build a personal dashboard.
+My goal was to find a job first and foremost, but I thought it also would be fun to start collecting data about the job market for developers in the Portland Metro area.
+This data is used to populate a personal [dashboard](https://github.com/mabry1985/jobBot-dashboard).

 ## Technologies/Libraries/Packages used
 Node, Request, Puppeteer, Mongoose, MongoDB Atlas